mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step17.md

 Let's also verify whether the container pod has been created:
 `kubectl get pods`{{execute}}

-Now. let's delete the above deployment using the manifest/resource file:
+Now. we can delete the above deployment using its manifest file:

 `kubectl delete -f ~/nginx-deploy.yaml`{{execute}}